vayvi/Final-Code-Time-Series/README.md

 Analysis of the Deep-Temporal Clustering model , presented in the paper :
 Madiraju, N. S., Sadat, S. M., Fisher, D., & Karimabadi, H. (2018).
 Deep Temporal Clustering : Fully Unsupervised Learning of Time-Domain Features. <http://arxiv.org/abs/1802.01059>

+# Credits

+Our code is heavily inspired by the the code in <https://github.com/HamzaG737/Deep-temporal-clustering>.

 # Our work

 We present in this repository an ablation study of the DTC model.